SaSemi/highlighting_tool/README.md

 # highlighting_tool
-Script to add BB-Code tags to a text to highlight specific characters in boldfont.
+Script to add HTML tags to a text to highlight specific characters in boldfont.

-BBCode tags can be added in two ways:
+Tags can be added in two ways:
 * highlight characters in the middle of words
 * highlight characters at the end of words